zzzprojects/docs/entityframework-extensions.net/pages/articles/custom-key.md

 The code "001" is here more than once with a different name.

-You can allow duplicate key with the **AllowDuplicateKeys** options.
+You can allow duplicate keys with the **AllowDuplicateKeys** option.

 ```csharp